ferbonve/LLM---Factura-extractor/README.md

-# 🧾 facturai --- Invoice values extraction and validation with AI Agent.
+# 🧾 facturai --- Invoice values extraction and validation with AI Agents.

 Agent built with **LangGraph** and **Groq** that automatically extracts and validates fiscal values from Argentine invoices in PDF format.
 It